 - To learn more about the Applied Psychology Major (B.S.), click here.
 Also see the bottom right corner of the current page for the 2014 requirements.

 - To learn more about the Psychology Minor, click here.
+Please note: until further notice, no additional students will be admitted into the Psychology Minor.

 - To learn more about the Counseling Minor, click here.